Adige-Calculations/OpenFOAM-handbook/src/16_compilation/problems.md

-# GNU-Linux distro settings
+# Problems

 Several distribution may need some libraries, and correct callings to make the system working.

-## RHEL based system
-To compile OpenFOAM in RHEL based system (such as cent-os, fedora, ect), a particulary library must be exported in the exectution path:
+To compile OpenFOAM an the shared library of an MPI implementation must be set in the exectution path:

 ```sh
 export PATH=$PATH:/usr/lib64/openmpi/bin